Austin High Scored a B. Crockett Scored a C. Same District, Very Different Price Tags.

 Crockett Early College High School: Potential That Has Not Fully Materialized

 Crockett has the Early College designation, which means students can earn college credits while completing their high school diploma.
 That is a genuinely valuable program for motivated students.
-But the TEA numbers suggest the broader campus is not performing at the level the Early College label implies.
-An F in Academic Growth at a campus designed to accelerate learning is a disconnect that deserves scrutiny.
+But the C overall rating and the D in both School Progress and Closing the Gaps suggest the broader campus is not performing at the level the Early College label implies.

 The Neighborhoods